-Research shows clearly that working within a psychologically safe environment provides the ideal conditions to minimise threats and enable teams to access the best inputs from their members.
-In this article we connect 3 different aspects of neuroscience research to suggest a holistic view of psychological safety.
+Research shows clearly that working within a psychologically safe environment provides the ideal conditions to minimize threats and enable teams to access the best inputs from their members.
+In this article we connect three different aspects of neuroscience research to suggest a holistic view of psychological safety.

 The brain is wired for safety

 Starting with the basics, it’s interesting to know that a good proportion of the brain’s capacity is dedicated to running our bodily systems – circulatory, nervous, respiratory, digestive, renal, endocrine – without us being aware of what is going on.
 What we are aware of are our thought processes, reactions, decisions, emotions, choices, worries etc. Given that it has a lot to do to keep us safe, the brain is looking for ways to conserve energy and one way it does this is by making predictions so that we know what to expect and what the outcome of any given situation might be.

 Dr Lisa Feldman Barrett, Professor of Psychology at Northeastern University conducted revolutionary research on emotion in the brain – concluding that emotions are indeed the result of brain predictions.